yadudoc/xkcdfools/README.md

 free :)
 Thanks to Simula67 for helping me out when google wasn't enough.
+Thanks to http://patorjk.com/software/taag/ for the ascii art that we love so much
 And even more for the asses who did the site to resemble windows - and piss me off, LOL :